Completed in 1921, for Edward Townsend Stotesbury (1849-1938)

 Lucretia Bishop Roberts

 .
-The latter once commented that his number two (Stotesbury) knew “more about the details of banking than any other man in the United States".
-Ned married his second wife, who was better known as Eva
+The latter once commented that his number two knew, “more about the details of banking than any other man in the United States".
+Ned married his second wife, Eva

 .
 Sited on top of a hill at the center of the estate and surrounded by magnificent gardens laid out by Jacques-Henri-Auguste Gréber (1882-1962), Trumbauer collaborated with Eva in designing their Georgian-esque Palladian pile.
 Architecture & Features